Munchener Ruckvers (AMS:MEURV) Given a €275.00 Price Target by Royal Bank of Canada Analysts

-Royal Bank of Canada set a €275.00 ($323.53) target price on Munchener Ruckvers (AMS:MEURV) in a research report sent to investors on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Munchener Ruckvers (AMS:MEURV) received a €275.00 ($323.53) target price from investment analysts at Royal Bank of Canada in a report issued on Monday, Borsen Zeitung reports.
+The firm currently has a “buy” rating on the stock.

-MEURV has been the topic of a number of other research reports.
-UBS Group set a €195.00 ($229.41) target price on Munchener Ruckvers and gave the company a neutral rating in a research report on Friday, August 7th.
-Berenberg Bank set a €306.00 ($360.00) price objective on shares of Munchener Ruckvers and gave the company a buy rating in a report on Monday.
-Morgan Stanley set a €275.00 ($323.53) target price on shares of Munchener Ruckvers and gave the stock a buy rating in a report on Tuesday, August 11th.
-Nord/LB set a €210.00 ($247.06) price target on shares of Munchener Ruckvers and gave the company a neutral rating in a report on Monday, August 10th.
-Finally, Independent Research set a €235.00 ($276.47) price objective on Munchener Ruckvers and gave the company a neutral rating in a research note on Monday, August 10th.
-Nine research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-The stock presently has a consensus rating of Hold and a consensus target price of €236.92 ($278.73).
+A number of other research analysts also recently commented on the company.
+JPMorgan Chase & Co. set a €235.00 ($276.47) price target on Munchener Ruckvers and gave the stock a “neutral” rating in a research note on Monday, September 7th.
+Barclays set a €269.00 ($316.47) price objective on Munchener Ruckvers and gave the stock a “buy” rating in a research report on Tuesday, September 8th.
+Jefferies Financial Group set a €275.00 ($323.53) price objective on Munchener Ruckvers and gave the stock a “buy” rating in a research report on Wednesday, September 9th.
+Deutsche Bank set a €225.00 ($264.71) price objective on Munchener Ruckvers and gave the stock a “neutral” rating in a research report on Thursday, July 9th.
+Finally, UBS Group set a €195.00 ($229.41) price objective on Munchener Ruckvers and gave the stock a “neutral” rating in a research report on Wednesday, September 9th.
+Nine equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+Munchener Ruckvers presently has an average rating of “Hold” and an average price target of €241.15 ($283.71).

 Receive News & Ratings for Munchener Ruckvers Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Munchener Ruckvers and related companies with MarketBeat.com's FREE daily email newsletter.